jordancodes221/library-api/README.md

 # Library API

-This RESTful API handles the state of books in a library.
+This REST API handles the state of books in a library.
 It is written in Go and utilizes the Gin framework.
 MySQL is implemented as one possible storage solution.

 ## Design